 ELeather caught up with some of the project participants a few month later to discuss their experience of working with engineered leather as well as importance of sustainability and circular design.

-ELeather are proud to be able to collaborate with iconic, global brands such as Nike outside of our core transportation markets.
-The partnership is a testament to the versatility of engineered leather and how it can contribute not only to the production of superior products, but also how it has a positive and meaningful impact on our clients’ sustainability credentials.
+ELeather are proud to collaborate with iconic, global brands such as Nike outside of our core transportation markets.
+The partnership is a testament to the versatility of sustainable, engineered leather and how it can contribute not only to the production of superior products, but also how it has a positive and meaningful impact on our clients’ sustainability credentials.

-If you’d like to be the first one to hear about ELeather’s future projects with Nike and other global brands sign up to our newsletter here!
+If you’d like to be the first one to hear about ELeather’s future projects with other global brands sign up to our newsletter below!